benc-uk/icon-collection/readme.md

 All files are run through [SVGO](https://github.com/svg/svgo) to clean them up and optimize them

-Icons refreshed/updated: June 28th 2019
+**Icons refreshed/updated: June 28th 2019**

+- Azure Docs collection refreshed with a few new services
+- Azure Patterns Collection has nearly 200 new icons
+- Azure ML icons and App Config added to 'Other'

 # Ownership & Copyright